 The trip takes 1 hour and 15 minutes, but you may encounter heavy traffic, since the roads in Tuscany are always pretty busy.
 Therefore, I suggest you well ahead of your scheduled flight to minimize the chances of delays.

-You can easily rent a car in Florence and return it in Pisa Airport.
-You can check the prices of car rental here.
+You can easily rent a car in Florence and return it to Pisa Airport.
+I recommend checking the prices of car rental in Florence on Discover Cars, the most powerful car rental comparison site.

 By private transfer